Mohammed-Mohra/Transformer_Project_Lab/Readme.md

 - # Embedding the data and training the model
    Make sure to download from [word2vec-google-news-300.model](https://huggingface.co/fse/word2vec-google-news-300) so you can embedd your tensors.
    After you processed the data. you should run the "Transformers from scratch.py" train the model and get yourself some nice charts for the loss function.

+ - # Results
+    My resutls looked something like this.
+I used MSELoss but your free to change in your code to any other loss function (MSELoss.png.jpg)

 Preprocess_the_data.py:  The first file you should run.
 Please change the directory to loop over Aristotle directory.
 The file will create Xdata_npy.npy and Ydata_npy.npy
   Xdata_npy.npy: is the preprocessed text with sequence length = 50.
 The data will be imported in a numpy array